tlyleung/tlyleung.github.io/_notes/1970-01-01-machine-learning.md

 - The Support Vector Classifier (SVC) finds the hyperplane that best separates the data into classes by maximising the margin between them.
 - Parameters are estimated by solving a quadratic optimization problem to maximize the margin while allowing for some misclassification via slack variables.
 - Use when the data is complex and not linearly separable, and you need a robust classifier with regularization to avoid overfitting.

+---

+## Variants

+### Active Learning

+Model selects the most informative samples to be labeled by an oracle (e.g. a human expert) to improve learning efficiency.

+### Contrastive Learning

+Learning by distinguishing between similar and dissimilar data points.

+### Few-Shot Learning

+Learning from very few labeled examples, often using meta-learning.

+### Meta-Learning

+Learning across multiple tasks to generalize better to new, unseen tasks with limited data.

+### Self-Supervised Learning

+Model generates its own labels from unlabeled data using pretext tasks.

+### Semi-supervised Learning

+Learning from a dataset with a small amount of labeled data and a large amount of unlabeled data, leveraging structure in the unlabeled examples.

+### Weakly Supervised Learning

+Learning from data with imperfect, noisy, or incomplete labels.

 </section>